inkyblackness/ss-specs/levelObjects/Conditions.md

 ### Game Variable Conditions

-These conditions check the value of a game variable.
+These conditions check the value of a game variable (also called "quest value").

 **Game Variable Condition** (4 bytes)